Morocco Basics

 The currency used in the country is known as the dirham.

 You can visit Morocco without necessarily having to apply for a visa, but you should ensure that your passport is valid for at least six months.
 There are some countries where you might need to apply for a visa, but for the USA, UK, Canada, Australia, and most members of the European Union, you can visit the country without having to apply for a visa.
 Be sure to check the official website of the government and learn about the status of your country.
 If you plan to stay in the country for more than 3 months, then you will need to apply for a resident permit.
-The residence permit can be issued by the police department of the place you will be staying.
+The police department of the place you will be staying can issue the residence permit.

 There are a few dialects in the country, but Arabic is the most spoken language.
 The Berber language is also widely spoken, and you can find French, German, and English speakers in the country.
 English is gaining a lot of popularity among the youth, and it will be easier to find English speakers in the major cities and other urban centers.
 However, you might want to learn a bit of the local language so that you find it easier when it comes to bargaining while you are in the country.